How to ethically navigate the pandemic's new normal as restrictions begin to lift

 ‘We're not always able to assess exactly what the risks are,’ philosopher Alice MacLachlan says

-As coronavirus restrictions are cautiously lifted across Canada and the world, some philosophers wonder what it means to be an ethical and good person in the new normal of the pandemic world.
+As coronavirus restrictions were being cautiously lifted across Canada and the world, some philosophers wondered what it means to be an ethical and good person in the new normal of the pandemic world.

 Alice MacLachlan, associate professor of philosophy at York University, said one of the scariest parts about life during the pandemic was the "moral risks" involved with "doing everyday, normal things," because our actions could now put other people in harm's way.